 N Judah Rapid Project

-As part of Muni Forward, SFMTA has identified Muni’s N Judah corridor as being a part of its proposed Rapid Network.
-In most cities, a Rapid Network is transit service with dedicated lanes and vehicles that allows transit to move swiftly on the street.
-With our Rapid Network, we intend to build transit priority lanes with efficient stop spacing to move vehicles quickly along their routes.
-We’ll also create better boarding zones to make it safer and faster for passengers to get on board, and make it easier to find our stops and shelters with improved signage.
+The N Judah Muni Metro corridor is part of SFMTA’s Muni Forward Rapid Network where we are building transit priority lanes with efficient stop spacing to move vehicles quickly along their routes.
+We’re also creating better boarding zones to make it safer and faster for passengers to get on board and make it easier to find our stops and shelters with improved signage.

 What's included in the N Judah Rapid Proposal?

 - Replacing all-way stop-controlled intersections with traffic signals or traffic calming measures at eight intersections.

 Currently, the N Judah is delayed by having to come to a complete stop at multiple intersections with stop signs.
 These stop signs could be replaced with traffic signals equipped with transit signal priority.
 This would reduce delay at intersections because the signals could be programmed to hold green lights for approaching trains.